Quick Reference

 URI

-- acronym for Uniform Resource Identifer
+- acronym for Uniform Resource Identifier

 - standard format for identifying resources